Dataentry-expert/Online-Work/README.md

 <section id="about">
     <h2>About Me</h2>
-    <p>I am Ali Raza, a dedicated lead generation expert with years of experience in helping businesses grow.
+    <p>My name is Ali Raza,I'm a dedicated lead generation expert with years of experience in helping businesses grow.
 I specialize in tailored strategies that deliver results.</p>
 </section>

 <section id="services">